Agency warns retailers not to sell Juul e-cigarette to kids - WDEF

 Juul Labs says it monitors retailers to ensure they are following the law.
 Its age verification system searches public records and sometimes requires customers to upload a photo ID.

-E-cigarettes have grown into a $4 billion industry in the U.S. despite little research on their long-term effects, including whether they are helpful in helping smokers quit cigarettes.
+E-cigarettes and other vaping products have grown into a $4 billion market in the U.S. despite little research on their long-term effects, including whether they are helpful in helping smokers quit cigarettes.

 That’s the sales pitch made by Juul and many other e-cigarette manufacturers: “Juul delivers nicotine satisfaction akin to a cigarette in a format that’s as simple and easy to use,” states the company’s website.
 A Juul “starter kit” can be ordered online for $49.99.
 The company’s website is intended to only sell to customers ages 21 and up.